Kris Radish: Writing career

 Radish has written three works of non-fiction, twelve novels, and has appeared on several national television shows.
 When speaking about her work, Radish likes to say her genre is called "Broads Who Have Been There" and that she focuses on the real issues women face every day in their lives.
 She hosts yearly retreats based on her novels for women around the world and was co-owner of the Wine Madonna, a wine and literary lounge in St. Petersburg, Florida for 10 years.

-Radish is currently working on her 13th novel and her fourth non-fiction book and a Podcast based on her first book, Run, Bambi, Run.
+As of 2021, Radish is currently working on her 13th novel, her fourth non-fiction book, and a podcast based on her first book, Run, Bambi, Run.